awsdocs/iam-user-guide/doc_source/id_root-user.md

 ## Securing the credentials for the root user<a name="id_root-user_secure_credentials"></a>

 For more information about securing the credentials for the AWS account root user, see [Lock away your AWS account root user access keys](best-practices.md#lock-away-credentials)\.

+## Transferring the root user owner<a name="id_root-user_transfer_account"></a>

+To transfer ownership of the root user, see [How do I transfer my AWS account to another person or business?](https://aws.amazon.com/premiumsupport/knowledge-center/transfer-aws-account/)\.